We are strongly guided by several principles that drive everything we do:

 The International Kite Federation

-Weifang is also the headquarters of the International Kite Federation which was established here in 1989 and the Secretariat is located in Weifang.
-The 26 member organisation has members including Russia, Holland, Germany, Malaysia, USA, Britain, Australia, Japan, France, Canada, Indonesia, South Korea, Hong Kong, Macao, Taiwan plus more than 20 other countries and regions.
-It focuses on kite kite competitions, kite making, academic exchanges; enhancing exchanges and friendship between the Member States, ensuring the handing down of traditional technology in various countries of the kite and promoting the kite activities across the world.
+Weifang is also the headquarters of the International Kite Federation which was established here in 1989 with its Secretariat located here.
+Its members include Holland, Germany, Malaysia, USA, Britain, Australia, Japan, France, Canada, Indonesia, South Korea, Hong Kong, Macao, Taiwan, Russia, plus more than 20 other countries and regions.
+It focuses on kite competitions, kite making, academic exchanges, enhancing exchanges and friendship between the Member States, ensuring the handing down of traditional technology in various countries of the kite and promoting kite activities across the world.

 Chinese kite history